 The general examination consists of a research seminar prepared under the supervision of a faculty member, followed by an in-depth oral examination on the contents of the seminar and the associated general area of research.
 The oral examination tests the student's knowledge in a number of topics relevant to the student's research area.
 These topics are specified beforehand by an examining committee in consultation with the student.
 The seminar is open to the public, and at least three computer science faculty members must attend.
-Two are invited by the student; the other is selected by the director of graduate studies.
+Two are invited by the student; the adviser chooses a third faculty member who could be in any area of Computer Science or related fields.
 The examining committee and the student agree upon a reading list for the exam.
 This document is to be made available to anyone present in the oral examination, and only questions pertaining to either the material described in the document or presented during the research seminar can be asked during the oral examination.

 Teaching experience is considered to be a significant part of graduate education.
 All Ph.D. candidates are therefore required to assist with course instruction for the equivalent of two terms.

 The Ph.D. is awarded after the acceptance of the dissertation and completion of the final public oral.

 The master's degree program at Princeton is a two-year, full-time program.
 All admitted students are initially enrolled in the Master of Science in Engineering (M.S.E.), thesis-required track.
 In the spring of year 1, as part of readmission, all students are given the option to switch to the Master of Engineering (M.Eng.), non-thesis track.
 Students opting to remain on the M.S.E. track must have a confirmed research adviser and should also have a preliminary thesis proposal.
 Switching tracks will be permitted through January of year 2.